She's Out of My League: Critical response

-On Rotten Tomatoes, the film has an approval rating of 57% based on 134 reviews, with an average rating of 5.6/10.
-The site's critical consensus reads, "She’s Out of My League has moments of humor and insight, but it’s bogged down by excessive vulgarity and cartoonishness."
-On Metacritic the film has score of 46 out of 100, based on 29 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, She's Out of My League has an approval rating of 57% based on 133 reviews, with an average rating of 5.6/10.
+The site's critical consensus reads, "She's Out of My League has moments of humor and insight, but it's bogged down by excessive vulgarity and cartoonishness."
+On Metacritic the film has a score of 46 out of 100, based on 29 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

 Critic Roger Ebert of the Chicago Sun-Times gave the film three stars out of four saying, "The movie is not a comedy classic.
 But in a genre where so many movies struggle to lift themselves from zero to one, it's about, oh, a six point five."

 Peter Travers of Rolling Stone gave the film three stars out of four, commenting, "This R-rated blend of the sweet and the raunchy has its heart in the right place."
 Jake Tomlinson of Shave Magazine gave the movie four and a half stars out of five and praised the movie "for not throwing in cheap obstacles" and for the "good soundtrack."

 Michael O'Sullivan of The Washington Post was less enthused, giving the film one star out of four: "The movie clearly aspires to rise to the smutty-but-sweet synergy of other, better films.
 But She's Out of My League can't touch them."